Pipe burst forces four-storey high water jet at Bukit Batok carpark

 This comes just days after a water pipe burst at Bukit Batok West that caused a three-storey-high geyser at a traffic junction.

+PUB said this incident is "not related" to the pipe burst at Bukit Batok West which has been repaired.

-Some residents said the burst happened shortly after 6am setting off a water spout that was as high as four storeys high.
+Some residents said Sunday's burst happened shortly after 6am setting off a water spout that was as high as four storeys high.

 According to Shaneni Raja, a resident in the area, vehicles at the carpark were moved away from what she described as a "six-storey" high water jet.